 You might want to bring an eye mask in case your roommates stay up late or keep the lights on when you want to sleep.

 Some hostels can be kinda loud, so earplugs are a must to tune out loud hostel neighbors.
-They are also useful at blocking out load street noise and loud airplane passengers.
+They are also useful at blocking out loud street noise and airplane passengers.